wordlesstruth/docker-learning/reference/README.md

 These are my most used build commands and flags

+This section of commands assumes you to be in [docker-build](./docker-build)

 ```bash
 # -t
 # 'normal' docker build with a tag and context